-You can contact our Speak Up team on Freephone 1800 844 866, or through using the encrypted messaging app Signal: Please note that only Signal-encrypted messages will be responded to.
+You can contact our Speak Up team on Freephone 1800 844 866 (+353 1 554 3965 from outside of Ireland), or through using the encrypted messaging app Signal: Please note that only Signal-encrypted messages will be responded to.

 Bear in mind when calling:

-- You can choose to leave a voicemail message if we are unable to answer when you call.
+- You can leave a voicemail message if we are unable to answer when you call.
 A call back from the service team members will appear on your phone without caller ID.

 - No telephone conversation can be encrypted or guaranteed to be 100% fully secure